Qiongju-Qiu/sEHAllostery/README.md

 ### Introduction
 ***
-This repos provides raw data and analytic scripts for in silico analysis of corresponding paper.
+This repository provides raw data and analytic scripts for in silico analysis of corresponding paper.
 For more details please see NOTES in each script.

 ### Details